rvandewater/YAIB/README.md

 # Use with CLI Commands
 ## Preprocess and Train
-The following command will run training and evaluation on a demo dataset from MIMIC for Mortality prediction at 24h with LogisticRegression.
+The following command will run training and evaluation on a demo dataset from MIMIC for Mortality prediction at 24h with LGBMClassifier.
 Child samples are reduced due to the small amount of training data.

 ```
 icu-benchmarks train \
     -d demo_data/mortality24/mimic_demo \
     -n mimic_demo \
-    -t Mortality_At24Hours_Demo \
+    -t BinaryClassification_Demo \
+    -tn Mortality24 \
     -m LGBMClassifier \
     -hp LGBMClassifier.min_child_samples=10 \
     -c \
-    -s 1111 2222 3333 4444 5555 \
+    -s 2222 \
-    -l ../yaib_logs/
+    -l ../yaib_logs/ \
+    --tune
 ```

 > For a list of avaiable flags run `icu-benchmarks train -h`.